jay-bir/WaybarTheme/README.md

 # WaybarTheme

-🎨 A custom them for [Waybar](https://github.com/Alexays/Waybar), designed for environments using Hyprland and other window managers compatible with status bars based on GTK and CSS.
+🎨 A custom theme for [Waybar](https://github.com/Alexays/Waybar), designed for environments using Hyprland and other window managers compatible with status bars based on GTK and CSS.

 ---